International English food terms

-The following list of international English food terms points out differences in food terminology between some different dialects of English:soft drinks in Scotland are actually called ginger ie can of ginger or a bottle of ginger.
+The following list of international English food terms points out differences in food terminology between some different dialects of English.

 List

 Digestive biscuits and Graham crackers

 These two items are fairly different, but are used similarly (e.g. to make crumb crusts for a cheesecake).
 Graham crackers are sweeter, and are available in different flavors (e.g. cinnamon, chocolate).
 Digestive biscuits are richer, and while slightly sweet, are used with cheese by a small minority.
 They are also available coated on one side with milk chocolate or dark chocolate.
 Digestive biscuits are common in the Northeast United States, served with tea.
 Peek Frean is a common brand in the United States, however the original producer McVities still produces the biscuit in the UK.

 Chips and French fries

 In Ireland and the UK, deep fried potato sticks or "french fries" are called "skinny chips/fries", while "chips" are thicker potato sticks which can be deep fried or oven baked.